Rybus07/space-legends-data/README-SpaceDevs w Distro_Plan.md

 ## Description

-This project aquires and pre-processes comprehensive historical data on rocket launches using the Space Devs Launch Library 2 API.
+This project acquires and pre-processes comprehensive historical data on rocket launches using the Space Devs Launch Library 2 API.
 The team extracted over 7,300 launch records spanning from 1957 to the present with code found in the `Data Acquisition` folder, focusing on three main categories of data: rocket specifications, launch information, and mission parameters.
 Each team member cleaned a specific subset of parameters, which were then merged into a unified dataset (with code found in the `Data Cleaning and Merge` folder).
 The final dataset <mark>(add where this is located when we have it)</mark> is a TSV that includes information on launch vehicles, manufacturers, launch sites, mission types, orbits, and launch outcomes, ready for future analysis.
 The data dictionary <mark>(add where this is located when we have it)</mark> specifies more details about each column in the TSV.

 ## Distribution & Access

-Our dataset is publically available on GitHub and available for any interested party to download as a TSV, or to recreate themselves using our acquisition and cleaning code.
+Our dataset is publicly available on GitHub and available for any interested party to download as a TSV, or to recreate themselves using our acquisition and cleaning code.

 ### Data Source Rights
 Our dataset uses the **Launch Library 2 API**, which provides public space launch data for research and educational purposes.